adamflorin/loom/README.md

 ### Motifs

 * *Pulse*: just a steady pulse.
-* *Prosody*: melody generation based on the inflections of metric feet.
+* *Prosody*: melody generation based on the inflections of metric feet plus some pitch-space geometry.
 * *Bounce*: accelerating/decelerating rhythms.

 ### Behaviors